Dennmak/Dennmak.github.io/_posts/2025-04-02-setting-up-a-guest-wireless-network.md

 ![Screenshot 9](/assets/img/Screenshot 9 - Guest Network.png)

 We shall repeat this process for our guest network.
-On the left side you'll see a Wireless 2.4ghz option.
+On the left side you'll see a Wireless Guest 2.4ghz option.
 Select that and you'll see the same SSID option to rename your guest network.
 In this case I decided to go with the most original name **Guest**.

 ![Screenshot 11](/assets/img/Screenshot 11 - Guest Network.png)